 Items from the LRC media collection and general collection may be returned to:

 Items handed directly to library staff will be checked in right away.
 Items left in book drops will be checked in when the book drop is next checked, usually at the end of the day (or the next day the library is open).

 You may also return items owned by any of our partner libraries to the LRC book drop or the LRC front desk!
 Note that Consortium Library Reserve items that have a yellow rectangular sticker on the spine must be returned directly to the Consortium Library.

 Most of the materials held in the LRC Library are part of a special collection (Reserves) that cannot be placed on hold or reserved.
 They are available on a first come, first served basis.
 LRC Library items not in the Reserve collection may be placed on hold.

 To determine whether an LRC item may be placed on hold – and to place a hold if you are able – find the item in the online library catalog.
 If you see a “Place Hold” link to the right of the title, the item may be held.
-If you are unsure how to place a hold, try viewing the “Placing a Hold” tutorial video.
-Alternatively, you can speak with an LRC desk clerk or Consortium Library circulation desk clerk for assistance with placing an item on hold.
+If you are unsure how to place a hold, the Consortium Library has information available here.
+Alternatively, you can speak with an LRC information clerk or Consortium Library circulation desk clerk for assistance with placing an item on hold.